 You can see that not only does it state your website as the source but your favicon (logo) is shown, the title is a bold-type headline and the first few lines from the post where the image has been pinned from.

-Click validate and wait – apparently it can take up for a month to be approved but I think it’s well worth the wait.
+It can take up for a month to be approved but it is well worth the wait.
 If you go check out one of your boards and have a quick scan those rich pins you are instantly drawn too.
-So what are you waiting for!

-This post contains an affiliate link.
+This post contains affiliate links.